AmritaNeogi/AmritaNeogi.github.io/_pages/about.md

 My academic journey started in Electrical Engineering, but my unwavering passion for computer science and technology quickly led me to the thrilling world of data science. <br><br>
 I have 5 years of overall experience in Data Engineering and ETL.
 I have worked as an ETL developer where I contributed to developing codes for US financial service companies, with a focus on safeguarding personally identifiable information.
 <br><br>
  Currently, I work as a Data Science Manager, where I specialize in crafting health data pipelines to drive insights and advancements in healthcare research.
-My expertise lies in data cleaning and optimizing data pipelines.
+My expertise lies in data cleaning, data wrangling and optimizing data pipelines.
 I have a track record of streamlining data workflows, including database programs, to facilitate quick and secure data operations.💫
 <br>
 <br>
 <!-- <p style="line-height: 1.5; font-size: 20px;">